cpauloh/semmd/skos/README.md

 * a rights statement for the definition (e.g. unlimited distribution)

 ### First Approach
-Simply send a spreadsheet or tab/comma delimited file to semanticmatls@gmail.com
+Simply send a spreadsheet, tab delimited, or XML file to semanticmatls@gmail.com.
 ### Second Approach
 Send a vocabulary file (RDF) adhering to the schema to semanticmatls@gmail.com.
 Turtle is preferred, but other serializations are fine.
 ### Third Approach